-In 2000, the largest proportion of Coca-Cola, according to the pie chart, was consumed in North America making 30.4 % of the total.
-The second largest consumption came from Latin America which was 25.7% of total followed by 20.5 % in Europe, 16.4% in Asia and 7% in Africa and Middle-East respectively.
+In 2000, the largest proportion of Coca-Cola (30.4%), according to the pie chart, was consumed in North America.
+The second largest consumption came from Latin America which was one-quarter of all sales followed by 20.5 % in Europe, 16.4% in Asia and 7% in Africa and Middle-East respectively.
 It is evident that the America was the major consumer of Coca-Cola in 2000.

 The line graph represents the price per share of Coca-Cola from 1996 up to 2001.
 It is quite interesting to note that the price per share was lowest in the beginning of 1996 staying just above 35.
-In the mid of 1996, it showed a steep rise and touched the figure of 50 dollars per share, continuing the same price hike it reached just below $ 70 in 1997.
-In the same year, a slight decrease in price could be observed which was quoted just below $ 65.
-A sharp increase was observed thereafter where the price was maximum, $ 80.
-Afterwards, the price tended to decline steeply until the beginning of year- 2000.
-In mid-2000, the price increased again and at the start of year - 2001, Coca-Cola share was traded at the floor of stock exchange at $55.
+In the mid of 1996, it showed a steep rise and touched the figure of 50 dollars per share, continuing the same price hike it reached just below $70 in 1997.
+A sharp increase was observed thereafter where the price was maximum, $80.
+Afterwards, the price tended to decline steeply until 2000.
+In mid-2000, the price increased again and at the start of the year 2001, Coca-Cola share was traded at the floor of stock exchange at $55.

 [Written by - Manpreet ]

-The given pie chart and line graphs show the data on sales volume and share price of Coca-Cola.
-As is given in the illustration, in the year 2000, Coca-Cola was sold most in America where it had more than 55% sales volume.
-The share price of Coca-Cola was highest in 1998 and reached to around 55 in 2001 with some fluctuation.
+The pie chart and line graph show the data on sales volume and share price of Coca-Cola brand.
+As is given in the illustration, in the year 2000, Coca-Cola was sold most in America and the share price of Coca-Cola was highest in 1998 and showed some fluctuations.

 As is presented in the pie chart, in 2000, Coca-Cola had more than 55% sales in Latin and North America.
-In Europe it had more than 20% sales volume, in Asia 16.45% and in Africa it had 7% sales volume.
-This indicates that American continent has the largest market for Coca-Cola while this market is least in African Continent.
+In Europe, it had more than 20% sales volume.
+In Asia, it sold 16.45% and in Africa, it had 7% sales volume.
+This indicates that American continent had the largest market for Coca-Cola while this market was the lowest in African Continent.

-In summary, the American Continent was the largest market for Coca-Cola in 2000 and the average share price of it is $60 though this price varies year to year.
+In summary, the American Continent was the largest market for Coca-Cola in 2000 and the average share price of it was $60 though this price varied year to year.